 AES talk: lists gates needed to break AES with quantum computer.
 Way too many to be practical.

-(2^80 depth and 3000 qubits for AES-128).
+(2^86 Clifford and T-gates.
+2^80 depth and 3000 qubits for AES-128).
 They still recommend moving to AES-256

-PQ-security of modes: some of the modes are QCPA secure, some aren't.
+PQ-security of modes: [slides] some of the modes are QCPA secure (OFB CTR), some aren't (CBC, CFB, XTS), assuming block cipher is standard PRF.
+All but XTS secure if assume q secure PRF

-Soukharev - isogeny based authenticated encryption scheme.
+Security Models for Auth Enc - isogeny based authenticated encryption scheme (or rLWE).
 Quantum security models.
-He says they have the smallest key sizes.
+He says they have the smallest key sizes - sketchy [table].